Judith Ten Bosch: Biography

-Ten Bosch was born in 1957, and is one of a twins of Lou Ten Bosch and Ank Stumpel.
+Ten Bosch was born in 1957, and is one of twins born to Lou Ten Bosch and Ank Stumpel.
 She has four other siblings.
 Between 1976 and 1980, she studied at the Academie voor Beeldende Kunsten Sint-Joost in Breda.

 For a decade, she illustrated recipes in the children's page of NRC Handelsblad together with Philip Mechanicus.
 These illustrations and recipes were bundled in the publications De vrolijke keuken (1997), Het kleine fornuis (1997), and Een warm pannetje (2004).
 The book De vrolijke keuken was awarded the Zilveren Griffel in 1998.
 The book was one of the books donated by the State Secretary for Culture and Media Rick van der Ploeg to 500 disadvantaged schools in Amsterdam, Rotterdam, Utrecht, and The Hague.

 Ten Bosch also illustrated Hai die koe (1998), written by Mara Otten; Meis en Manneke en de stastoel (2002), written by Patricia Kuiper; and Een boek vol beesten - Neushoorn (2005), written by Marjolijn Hof.

 Since 2002, she has collaborated with Titus Nolte.

 In 2005, she illustrated the book Onder de kerstboom - Het denneboompje by Hans Christian Andersen.